Chandler-Manly/Weather-App/README.md

 ## Change Log
 - Included more weather data to each search request
 - Added additional media query to account for tablets (e.g. Ipads)
+- Changed App name from Weather-App to Weather-Now